Jones Lang LaSalle Technical Analysis (NYSE:JLL)

 Moving averages help predict the price direction of JLL stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Jones Lang LaSalle are mostly signals of long term trends and will help long term traders.

 Jones Lang LaSalle Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the JLL stock.
-The stock price is trading between the average and the upper band in the context of Jones Lang LaSalle bollinger bands.
+The stock price is trading between the average and the lower band in the context of Jones Lang LaSalle bollinger bands.

 Jones Lang LaSalle Moving Average Convergence Divergence or MACD